 If the checksums are different, it means the file is not completely transmitted or has some errors.
 In that case try re-downloading the file.

-So, that’s how you can verify the checksum hash on your Android device with ease.
+So, that’s how you can verify the checksum on your Android device with ease.
 Hope this tutorial is helpful.
 We really appreciate if you could share this post on social media and do subscribe to Digicular on YouTube.